e22m4u/js-trie-router/README.md

-The first parameter of a route handler is an instance of the `RequestContext` class which has a properties set with contents of a parsed request data.
+The first parameter of a route handler is an instance of the `RequestContext` class which has a properties set with contents of a parsed incoming request.

 - `container: ServiceContainer` instance of [service container](https://npmjs.com/package/@e22m4u/js-service)
 - `req: IncomingMessage` native incoming request stream